akita141188/Cv_NguyenXuanTruong/README.md

 # I had experiences and skills at:
-2. Javascript / REACT/ Node js
+1. Javascript / REACT/ Node js
-3. Express / Bootstrap / jQuery
+2. Express / Bootstrap / jQuery
+3. HTML / CSS
+4. MongoDB
 5. AWS Services
-6. MongoDB

 😸 lets have cups of coffee in a saturday noon